MicrosoftDocs/dynamics-365-fraud-protection/content/psp-user-roles.md

 1. Select **Assign role(s)**.
 1. Enter the name or email address of the person or group that you want to assign a Fraud Protection PSP role to.

     > [!NOTE]
-    >  In the Azure tenant, user suggestions will appear while you type.
-Select a user if it matches whom you intend to assign a user role to.
-Otherwise, a notice will inform you that an invitation email will be sent to the person or group you entered to allow them to join the Fraud Protection environment.
+    > In the Azure tenant, suggestions for users will appear while you type.
+Select a suggestion if it matches the user that you want to assign a user role to.
+Otherwise, a message informs you that an invitation email will be sent to the person or group that you entered, so that the person or group can join the Fraud Protection environment.

 1. In the **Roles** field, select one or more defined roles that you want to assign to the user.
 1. Select **Assign role(s)**.

 > [!NOTE]
-> Users outside of the Azure tenant will join the tenant as guest users and will appear in the **User access** table after they have accepted the invitation emailed to them and completed the sign-in/sign-up process.
+> Users outside the Azure tenant will join the tenant as guest users and will appear in the **User access** grid after they accept the invitation that is emailed to them and complete the sign-in/sign-up process.

 ### Edit assigned roles